Minckley's cichlid: Distribution

 Map pinpointing the Cuatro Ciénegas region in the Mexican state of Coahuila.

 Poza Azul, a poza in the Cuatro Ciénegas protected wetland area.

 First catalogued by researchers Irv Kornfield and Jeffery Taylor in 1983, Minckley’s cichlid is endemic to the butterfly-shaped Cuatro Ciénegas Basin in Coahuila, México.
 Replete with nitrogen and phosphorus-poor spring-fed ecosystems, the basin exhibits high levels of endemism.
-The basin receives little (<200mm) of rainfall per year, but the aquatic ecosystems are powered by groundwater.
+The basin receives little (<200 mm) of rainfall per year, but the aquatic ecosystems are powered by groundwater.
 The basin sits 750m above sea level, with the surrounding mountains stretching 2500m above.

-The Cuatro Ciénegas Basin is particularly known for its diverse fish fauna, and H. minckleyi makes a sparklingly unique contribution.
+The Cuatro Ciénegas Basin is known for its diverse fish fauna, and H. minckleyi makes a contribution.
 In this intermontane basin, H. minckleyi is found in springs, streams, ponds, and lagunas.
 H. minckleyi is the northernmost species of the greater H. cyanoguttatus group.

 Life History

 Slender-bodied form of H. minckleyi.

 Deep-bodied form of H. minckleyi.

 The difference between the papilliform (top) and molariform (bottom) pharyngeal jaw morphs.

 H. minckleyi is a unique species because there are two distinct body forms, a deep-bodied form and a slender-bodied form.
-The slender-bodied forms typically have a longer gut, and consume smaller fish.
+The slender-bodied forms typically have a longer gut and consume smaller fish.
 The deep-bodied form, in comparison, has a shorter gut and consumes gastropods.
-This fish is also known for its two distinct trophic morphs– individuals' dentition will vary within the same species based on their feeding habits, regardless of body form.
+This fish is also known for its two distinct trophic morphs—individuals' dentition will vary within the same species based on their feeding habits, regardless of body form.
 These two forms are the “small tooth” form and the “large tooth” form.
 The “small tooth” form has papilliform pharyngeal teeth, meaning that the teeth present on an arch in the throat of the fish are small, sharp, and pencil-like.
 The “large tooth” form fish have large and flat molariform pharyngeal teeth.
 Some literature considers there to be a third morph; this form has intermediate pharyngeal dentition between molariform and papilliform.
 However, this morph makes up less than five percent of the total population.
 The difference in these forms also serves as an important distinguishing characteristic between H. minckleyi and other members of the Herichthys group.